Amitpnk/angular-tutorial/README.md

 ```
 // For dry run
-$ ng new angular-customer-app2 -d
+$ ng new angular-application -d

 // To create angular application
-$ ng new angular-customer-app2
+$ ng new angular-application

 // to redirect to path
-$ cd angular-customer-app2
+$ cd angular-application

 // to run application in development mode
 $ ng serve --open